whitneyburton/portfolios/students/1606-back/brian-heim/20170113-brian-heim-m4.markdown

 #### Feedback for Brian (From Raphael Barbo)

 * It is always a pleasure working with Brian, he brings such a positive attitude and great energy and I absolutely love it.
 He is always cheerful and has such a great attitude towards everything and everyone.
 During our pairing session throughout this project, Brian was able to break down problems into small manageable partitions, explain the process, and make sure we both understood what was going on in the code base.
 Brian and I both work well together and contribute code harmoniously when we pair, and that for me is just an amazing treat.
 I absolutely love working with Brian...
 Can't wait to see where his coding skills take him.

+#### Feedback for Brian (From David Davydov)

+* Brian, you've been working hard on this project from Day 1.
+I wish I had more of a chance to pair with you this time around.
+Having paired with you in the past, I know I missed out.
+You are always in a positive mood, and always have something cool to share.
+You stayed late, cranked code, fixed failing tests, and dug deep into complex gems.
+I was impressed by your taking on the TravisCI integration and then sharing your knowledge about it with the dashboard team.
+I'm happy to have gotten the opportunity to work with you, it's been a long journey but it's only just begun.

 ### Playing a Part